 Poldermans D, Boersma E, Bax JJ, et al. The effect of bisoprolol on perioperative mortality and myocardial infarction in high-risk patients undergoing vascular surgery.
 Dutch Echocardiographic Cardiac Risk Evaluation Applying Stress Echocardiography Study Group.
 N Engl J Med 1999;341:1789-94.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Vascular Medicine, Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Imaging, Interventions and Vascular Medicine, Echocardiography/Ultrasound
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Cardiac Surgery and Heart Failure, Acute Heart Failure, Interventions and Imaging, Interventions and Vascular Medicine, Echocardiography/Ultrasound

 Keywords: Myocardial Infarction, Standard of Care, Blood Pressure, Risk Factors, Heart Rate, Peripheral Vascular Diseases, Dobutamine, Heart Failure, Bisoprolol, Metoprolol, Coronary Artery Bypass, Diabetes Mellitus, Echocardiography